Short-Term Load Forecasting Using AMI Data: Experimental Setup

-Existing methods test forecasting accuracies through various measures, for comparability we report the following error metrics: Mean Absolute Error (\textsc{mae}) \cite{shi2018deep}, Mean Absolute Percentage Error (\textsc{mape}) \cite{kong2019short}, Root Mean Square Error (\textsc{rmse}) \cite{lusis2017short} and Normalized Root Mean Square Error (\textsc{nrmse}).
-For all the datasets, we use data of first $18$ months in our experiments.
+We use the following error metrics to test the performance of \textsc{fmf}: Mean Absolute Error (\textsc{mae})~\cite{shi2018deep}, Mean Absolute Percentage Error (\textsc{mape})~\cite{kong2019short}, Root Mean Square Error (\textsc{rmse})~\cite{lusis2017short} and Normalized Root Mean Square Error (\textsc{nrmse}).
+From all datasets, we use data of first $18$ months in our experiments.
 Out of these $18$ months data, the first $\approx 12$ months of data ($m_1 = 8760$ (hours)) is used as training data.
-The succeeding $\approx 6$ months data ($m_{2} = 4104$ (hours)) is used as testing data.
+The succeeding $\approx 6$ months data ($m_{2} = 4104$ (hours)) is used for testing.